-Students who score below 4.0 in reading, math or language are strongly encouraged to enroll in the learning literacy program with the Lake County
+Students who score below 4.0 in reading/language, or math are strongly encouraged to enroll in the learning literacy program with the Lake County Library system.

-Library system.
 See a counselor/career advisor for more information.

-Admission Procedures for Online ABE, ESOL, GED, and AAAE Classes
+Admission Procedures for Online ABE, ESOL, GED, and ASB Classes